sps-sandbox/spslab/README.md

 ## Out of Scope:
 Any performance tests on storage arrays.

 In the initial phase, Phase I use cases are delivered.
-Use cases related to Phase II infrastructure will be delivered by March 2025.
+Phase II use cases will be delivered by March 2025.

 ## Setup